-Montgomery County’s patchwork of natural areas and landscaped suburban yards provides ideal deer habitat.
+Montgomery County’s patchwork of natural areas and landscaped suburban yards provide ideal deer habitat.
 Deer populations have increased dramatically in recent decades, a result of many variables of land use and social changes.
-Continued development and human population growth, as well as proliferation of “edge” habitat, concentrates deer into smaller and smaller areas resulting in increased deer-human conflicts including; deer-related automobile accidents, damage to agricultural crops and residential gardens/landscaping, impacts to forests and other natural vegetation and threat of communicable disease.
+Continued development and human population growth, as well as the proliferation of “edge” habitat, concentrates deer into smaller and smaller areas resulting in increased deer-human conflicts including; deer-related automobile accidents, damage to agricultural crops and residential gardens/landscaping, impacts to forests and other natural vegetation and threat of communicable disease.
 Deer Management efforts are underway in the Parks to reduce these negative impacts associated with overabundant deer populations.
-The Department of Parks is committed to working hard toward balance between deer and human priorities and land uses. – Living with White-tailed Deer brochure (pdf., 505kb)
+The Department of Parks is committed to working toward striking a balance between deer and human priorities and land uses. – Living with White-tailed Deer brochure (pdf., 505kb)

 Deer Vehicle Collisions represent a serious public safety hazard for motorists on Montgomery County roadways.
 This threat is intensified, due to very high densities of both deer and vehicular traffic, as well as, the prevalence of greenspace located in close proximity to roadways.

-Obviously these circumstances arise quickly allowing very little time to react.
+Such circumstances arise quickly allowing very little time to react.
 Try to think ahead.
 When you see a deer crossing sign, think about what you would do if you suddenly had a deer jump into the road.
 Mentally practice keeping a cool head and reacting in a controlled fashion.
 If it should happen one day you will be more likely to react appropriately.

 Excluding deer, by means of fencing and similar measures, is the most effective means of preventing damage to agricultural and private landscapes.
 Additional prevention alternatives for farmers and home owners include mechanical noise-producing devices, chemical repellents, and selecting plantings that are not favored by deer (a list is available from the sources shown below).
 Landowners can open their land to hunters to reduce the number of deer on their property.
 To make a measureable difference on farmlands, hunters who are allowed to hunt must be expected to target and harvest antlerless deer, especially mature does.